Matchday Info: St Mirren v Hibernian (14th May)

 Match Details

-The St Mirren Ticket Office is open on matchday from 10am until 2pm and again between 5pm until just after kick-off.
+The St Mirren Ticket Office is open on matchday from 10am-4pm and then 5:30pm until kick-off.
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).
+Please be aware that tickets are selling fast so act now to get yours!

 Turnstiles will open to supporters on matchday from 6:45pm.
 Supporters should arrive early to avoid delays.
 Supporters should be respectful of each other and remain within their allocated seats.
 Please do not stand in non-seated areas.